yk-liu/yk-liu.github.io/_posts/2019-03-11-Lie-Group-as-Differential-Manifold/2019-03-11-Lie-Group-as-Differential-Manifold.md

 Note that the existence of a vector field's integral curve defined for a short interval, at a single point is a somewhat weak (if not trivial) requirement.
 If for a vector field, an integral curve defined on $\R$ can be found on any point in $G$, such vector field is called **complete**.

-First, any left-invariant vector fields on a Lie group are complete.
+Any left-invariant vector fields on a Lie group are complete.

 > Proof (from [[1](https://scholar.rose-hulman.edu/rhumj/vol15/iss2/5)] [[2](https://faculty.math.illinois.edu/~lerman/519/s12/427notes.pdf)] [[3](http://web.stanford.edu/~tonyfeng/222.pdf)]):
 >